alexisfcote/SNLightSensor/README.md

 The shipped libraries need to be installed in the Arduino IDE to compile.

-The LightSensor folder contains the program for the Microcontroller.
+The LightSensor folder contains the program main arduino program for the Microcontroller.
+The file transfer tool folder contains a tool for usb transfer of files.
+A windows executable can be created with pyinstaller.

 The microcontroller makes a reading of the sensor, time from the RTC and battery voltage every 8sec and writes to the sd card after 8 readings to save on battery.
 The microcontroller put itself into deep spleep between readings.